bitkeeper/zif.sedna/src/zif/sedna/README.txt

 http://modis.ispras.ru/sedna/

-The tests here assume a running Sedna database on localhost named 'test' with the default login, 'SYSTEM' and password, 'MANAGER'
+The tests here assume a running Sedna database on localhost named 'test' with the default login, 'SYSTEM' and passwd, 'MANAGER'

     1.  start sedna governor
     $ se_gov